taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 *translation: "So, stranger, why do you bring these barbarians to my forest?"*

-Asoka's face is back on, and the anonymous face embroidered onto it is earnest, pleading.
+Asoka's veil is back on, and the anonymous face embroidered onto it is earnest, pleading.

 Asoka: **"*I didn't bring them!
 I mean...*"**